JohnReedLOL/scala-trace-debug/README.md

 **Logger incorporation:**

-All calls to Debug.trace, Debug.assert, etc. return a String that can be passed into a logger.
+All calls to `Debug.trace`, `Debug.assert`, etc. return a String that can be passed into a logger.

-You can disable printing to standard out and standard error via Debug.disableEverything_!
-This will still return a String that you can pass into a logger.
+You can disable printing to standard out and standard error via `Debug.disableEverything_!` This will still return a String that you can pass into a logger.

 ____________________________________________________________________________________________________________________